CompOmics/compomics.github.io/compomics-utilities/_posts/2016-12-07-identificationparameterscli.md

 -min_charge               Minimal charge to search for, default is '2'.

 -max_charge               Maximal charge to search for, default is '4'.

--mc                       Number of allowed missed cleavages, default is '2'.

 -fi                       Type of forward ion searched, default is 'b'.